ELELAB/LipidDyn/README.md

 for the accurate analysis of the structural properties and dynamics of lipid bilayers simulations. <br/>
-The framework is divided into four independent modules that can be run separately, depending on the user choice.
-Each performs a different analysis able to account for embedded proteins into the membrane. <br/>
+The framework is divided into four independent modules that can be run separately, depending on the user choice.<br/> Each performs a different analysis able to account for embedded proteins into the membrane. <br/>
 LipidDyn has been developed to include parameters that can be used to validate simulation ensembles against experimental data.<br/>